 5. Supporting Children Potentially at Greater Risk of Harm

-• Whilst all children should be protected, Tunbury Primary School acknowledge that some groups of children are potentially at greater risk of harm.
-This can include the following groups:
+• Whilst all children should be protected, The Island Learning Trust acknowledge that some groups of children are potentially at greater risk of harm.

 5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)